Achievers/a11y-css-scrubber/README.md

  * all background color changes to white (redefinable)
  * all text & border colors changes to black (redefinable)
- * acess to the Dyslexie font, a font designed to improve readibility for dyslexics
+ * access to the Dyslexie font, a font designed to improve readibility for dyslexics

 ### Parameters